The 4 Most Common Mistakes With Psychedelics

 Believe it or not, people from all backgrounds and circumstances take psychedelics—not just hippies, tree huggers, satan worshippers and degenerates.
 In fact, most people in our psychedelic community are entrepreneurs, business professionals, academics, and service workers; all of whom are upstanding citizens looking to optimize their wellbeing.

-It’s not about where you are currently on your journey—it’s about finding a mentor that can help you get to where you’d like to be in a safe and constructive way.
-By passing on the knowledge we’ve gained from our own psychedelic journey, we can begin to open up the robust social conversation about psychedelics that we all desire.
+It’s not about where you are currently on your journey—it’s about finding support that helps you get to where you’d like to be in a safe and constructive way.

 How To Get The Most Out of This Site